COVID tongue occurs due to a COVID-19 infection. It can cause symptoms of tongue swelling and sores, among other symptoms.

-In March 2020, the World Health Organization (WHO) declared a pandemic in response to the spread of the COVID-19 virus.
+In March 2020, the World Health Organization (WHO) declared a pandemic in response to the spread of the COVID-19 infection.

-People with COVID tongue might notice that the top of their tongue looks white and patchy, or that their tongue looks red and swollen.
+People with COVID tongue might notice that the top of their tongue looks white and patchy, or that their tongue looks red and feels swollen.
+They sometimes find bumps or open areas called ulcers on their tongue.
 Additionally, many people with COVID tongue report experiencing a loss of taste and a burning sensation in their mouth.

-Another reason that there are still so many questions about COVID tongue is that there are several possible causes.
-It’s not uncommon for illnesses and infections to cause changes to your tongue.
+Another reason there are many questions about COVID tongue is that there are several possible causes.
+It’s common for illnesses and infections to cause changes to your tongue.

 - Your immune system fighting COVID-19.
 When your immune system is fighting a bacterial or viral infection, it can cause swelling throughout your body.
 This could include the tongue swelling associated with COVID tongue.

-- COVID causing oral thrush.
+- COVID-causing oral thrush.
 Oral thrush is a fungus in your mouth that can be caused by a number of infections.
 This might include COVID-19.
-Plus, oral thrush is a side effect of some of the medications used to treat COVID-19.
+Plus, oral thrush is a side effect of some medications used to treat COVID-19.

 - Changes to the surface of your tongue.
-Infections are known to sometimes lead to changes on the surface of your tongue that can lead to mouth ulcers and other symptoms.
-It’s possible COVID-19 can lead to this sort of change.
+Infections sometimes lead to changes on the surface of your tongue, such as mouth ulcers and other symptoms.
+It’s possible COVID-19 can lead to this sort of change as well.

 - Dry mouth.
-COVID-19 can affect your salivary glands and cause them to secrete less salvia.
+COVID-19 can affect your salivary glands and cause them to secrete less saliva.
 This could lead to dry mouth.
-It’s well studied that dry mouth can lead to multiple other oral issues.
+Research shows that dry mouth can lead to multiple other oral health concerns.